Deep learning of phase transitions with minimal examples: Results and deep learning model performance

-Next we show the extraction of $\gamma$ using Eq.~\eqref{eq:gamma}, shown in \figref{fig:exponents} (right).
-This exponent is extracted using conventional least-squares methods.
-The BAL20 fit gives
+Next we show the extraction of $\gamma$.
+Following \equatref{eq:gamma}, we carry out a two-parameter, linear fit

-with a $\chidof=8.60$, in agreement with the known result.
+using conventional least-squares methods.
+Results are shown in \figref{fig:exponents} (right).
+The BAL20 fit gives $(\gamma/\nu)^{\rm BAL20}=1.776(17)$ with a $\chidof=8.60$, in agreement with the known result.
 By contrast the BAL model seems unable to capture $\gamma$.
-We find

-with a $\chidof=18.25$.
-While this number is not statistically compatible with the known result, $\chimax$ for this CNN model behaves qualitatively reasonably.
-We see $\log\chimax$ scales very roughly linearly with $\log L$ with a slope roughly 16\% larger than the analytic value.
+We find $(\gamma/\nu)^{\rm BAL}=2.069(24)$ with a $\chidof=18.25$.
+While this number is not statistically compatible with the known result, $\chimax$ for this CNN behaves qualitatively reasonably: We see that $\log\chimax$ scales very roughly linearly with $\log L$ with a slope roughly 18\% larger than the analytic value.

-The finite-size behavior of Eqs.~\eqref{eq:nuTc} and \eqref{eq:gamma} holds for large $L$.
-The predictions from the different CNN models $P^{\rm BAL20}$ and $P^{\rm BAL}$ represent different observables, and hence there is no guarantee that the onset of finite-size scaling will occur starting with the same minimum $L$ for both quantities.
-To understand the extent to which the inability to capture $\gamma/\nu$ can be explained by a small finite-size scaling window, we try fits that leave out progressively larger $L$ values among the smallest lattices.
+The singular behavior expressed by \eqref{eq:nuTc} and \eqref{eq:gamma} is a good description for large $L$.
+As $L$ decreases, regular contributions become more important, which may lead to significant departures from these scaling laws.
+The predictions from the different CNN models $P^{\rm BAL20}$ and $P^{\rm BAL}$ represent different observables with different regular contributions, and hence there is no guarantee that the relation \eqref{eq:gamma} will be a good approximation starting with the same minimum $L$ for both quantities.
+To understand the extent to which the inability to capture $\gamma/\nu$ can be explained by a higher threshold beyond which \eqref{eq:gamma} becomes a suitable description, we try fits that leave out progressively larger $L$ values among the smallest lattices.

 Each combination of analysis choices, in this case the fit of Eq.~\eqref{eq:gamma} equipped with choosing a number of $L$ data to prune, defines a statistical model\footnote{We have tried to distinguish the use of the word ``model" in this sense from deep-learning models by calling the latter ``deep learning model", ``BAL model", or ``BAL20 model".} $M_n$.
 To compute an average from this process we employ Bayesian model averaging (BMA)~\cite{Jay:2020jkz,Neil:2022joj,Neil:2023pgt},